eformsignen/eformsignen.github.io/help/chapter2.rst

 Set the permissions and the scope of the permissions to be granted to the document manager.

-   - **Filter documents:**  A condition that filters the documents the document manager can manage by document creator and document type
+   - **Filter documents:**  A condition that filters the documents the document manager can manage by document creator and document type.
 For example, if you select a member named John Doe under document creator and All documents under Document type, then the document manager has the permission to manage all the documents created by John Doe.

       - **Document creator**
          A condition that filters documents by document creators.
 You can select all members, groups, or individual members.